Public Email http://@sandra32857098 Website

 Her academic research on parental bereavement has been published in The Australasian Association of Writing Programmes Conference Proceedings (2010), TEXT 14 (2010), TEXT 14 Special issue 7 (2010), TEXT 13 (2009) and Research into 21st Century Communities (Post Pressed, Australia, 2007).

 She won the Louis Johnson New Writers Bursary in 1989 and in the same year co-founded Takahe with David Howard and was its fiction editor from 1989 to 1995.
 She was the recipient of the 2014 Landfall/Otago University Press/Seresin Writing Residency and the winner of the 2015 New Zealand Heritage Week Short Story Competition.
 She was short-listed for the 2016 Grimshaw-Sargeson Fellowship and was an honourable contender for the 2016 Bristol Prize.
-Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition and has been published or is forthcoming in Jellyfish Review, Flash Frontier, The Linnet's Wings, Flashflood, The Story Shack, Fewer than 500, Fictive Dream, Headland, Zero Fiction, Olentangy Review, We are a Website, North and South, Spontaneity, The Baby Shoes Project, Spelk, The Incubator, Firefly and The Airgonaut.
-She has been nominated for The Best Small Fictions 2017 anthology.
+Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition and has been published or is forthcoming in Jellyfish Review, Flash Frontier, The Linnet's Wings, Flashflood, The Story Shack, Fewer than 500, Fictive Dream, Headland, Zero Fiction, Olentangy Review, We are a Website, North and South, Spontaneity, The Baby Shoes Project, Spelk, The Incubator, Firefly, The Airgonaut, The Flash Fiction Press, Fresh Ink 2017 Anthology.
+She was nominated for The Best Small Fictions 2017 anthology.

 She has worked as a teacher, editor, book reviewer, PhD examiner, literary judge, reviewer of academic papers and has been an invited speaker to conferences and literary festivals.